March 26, 2018

 Welcome to the Alaska Highway, where you’re more likely to see wildlife than people.
 Local photographer Ryan Dickie shows us his favourite places to photograph…

 By Chris Harris November 16, 2013 #php comments_number('0 Comment', '1 Comment', '% Comments'); ?> #php echo wpb_get_post_views(get_the_ID()); ?>

-This year, as part of an ongoing book project, I hiked and photographed in the Ancient Forest, a unique wet-temperate rainforest in central British Columbia.
-Situated in the upper Fraser River valley, 115 km (72 miles) east of Prince George, BC’s Ancient Forest is part of the world’s only Inland Rainforest.
+In 2013, as part of an ongoing book project, I hiked and photographed in the Ancient Forest, a unique wet-temperate rainforest in central British Columbia.
+Situated in the upper Fraser River valley, 115 km (72 miles) east of Prince George, BC’s Ancient Forest is part of the world’s only temperate inland rainforest.
 For the benefit of all nature lovers, a dedicated group of conservation minded volunteers have created the Ancient Forest Trail including a boardwalk which makes this incredible experience universally accessible.
 The boardwalk provides everyone with an opportunity to view an antique Western Redcedar forest.

 With plans to make the Ancient Forest a World Heritage Site, it is one of BC’s best kept secrets.
 If you are in the vicinity of Valemount, McBride, or Prince George, be sure to experience the Ancient Forest.

 Update: In March 2016, the BC Government announced that the Ancient Forest / Chun T’oh Wudujut (pronounced Chun Toe Wood-yu-jud) Park will be established as a Class A provincial park, giving the magnificent site the protection it deserves.
 For more information, click here.